 - Officers perceiving a moderate to high risk of contracting an infectious disease while at work.

 - A majority of COs judging their entire work environment to be dangerous.
 Many officers reported feeling physically threatened by both persons who are incarcerated and co-workers.

 - Between 57 and 73 percent of COs employed at medium- and maximum-security facilities expressing moderate to high risk of victimization by those who are incarcerated.

 These perceptions of risk also varied by gender, race and education.
 Women perceived additional risk, as did non-white COs and those with more formal education.
 One study of maximum-security facilities found that

 a majority of COs surveyed perceived a high risk of injury, but those who worked in corrections longer perceived an even higher level of risk.

 When COs perceive high level of any type of risk in their work environments, this can adversely influence their job performance and can contribute to high levels of turnover.
-Moreover, elevated stress and job dissatisfaction levels may cause hostile interactions between officers and incarcerated persons that can negatively affect offender management.
+Moreover, elevated stress and job dissatisfaction levels may cause hostile interactions between officers and incarcerated persons that can negatively affect management of the incarcerated person.
 Therefore, it is important to gather insight into perceived workplace risk in order to improve policies and programs to enhance CO well-being.

 Identifying policies to support officer safety